 |---|---|---|

-| Valid UK passport | Standard ID, minimum 6 months validity | UK Passport Office (allow 4-6 weeks) |
+| Valid UK passport | Standard ID, minimum 6 months validity | UK Passport Office (allow 4 to 6 weeks) |

-| NIE number | Spanish tax ID for foreigners, required for almost everything | Spanish consulate in the UK before you go, or police station in La Linea on arrival |
+| NIE number | Spanish tax ID for foreigners, required for almost everything | Spanish Consulate in the UK before you go, or the Oficina de Extranjería in Algeciras on arrival |

-| Proof of funds | Bank statements showing you can afford rent | 3 months of statements from your UK bank |
+| Proof of funds | Bank statements showing you can afford the rent | 3 months of statements from your UK bank |

-| Employment letter | Confirms your job and salary | From your employer, dated within 30 days |
+| Employment letter | Confirms your job and salary, dated within 30 days | From your employer |

 | References | Previous landlord or employer reference | Ask in advance, some landlords require these |